FlightControl-Master/slate/source/includes/Wrapper.Controllable.md

 * Dcs.DCSTasking.Task#Task  The DCS task structure.

-### CONTROLLABLE:TaskBombing(Vec2, WeaponType, WeaponExpend, AttackQty, Direction, ControllableAttack)
+### CONTROLLABLE:TaskBombing(Vec2, GroupAttack, WeaponExpend, AttackQty, Direction, WeaponType)
 (AIR) Delivering weapon at the point on the ground.

 <h4> Parameters </h4>
 * [CONTROLLABLE](#controllable-class-)
 self
 * [Vec2](#vec2-class-) Vec2 : 2D-coordinates of the point to deliver weapon at.
-* <u>Number</u> WeaponType : (optional) Bitmask of weapon types those allowed to use.
-If parameter is not defined that means no limits on weapon usage.
+* <u>Boolean</u> GroupAttack : (optional) Flag indicates that the target must be engaged by all aircrafts of the group.
+Has effect only if the task is assigned to a group, not to a single aircraft.
 * [AI.Task.WeaponExpend](#ai.task.weaponexpend-class-) WeaponExpend : (optional) Determines how much weapon will be released at each attack.
 If parameter is not defined the unit / controllable will choose expend on its own discretion.
 * <u>Number</u> AttackQty : (optional) Desired quantity of passes.
 The parameter is not the same in AttackGroup and AttackUnit tasks.
 * [Azimuth](#azimuth-class-) Direction : (optional) Desired ingress direction from the target to the attacking aircraft.
 Controllable/aircraft will make its attacks from the direction.
 Of course if there is no way to attack from the direction due the terrain controllable/aircraft will choose another direction.
-* <u>Boolean</u> ControllableAttack : (optional) Flag indicates that the target must be engaged by all aircrafts of the controllable.
-Has effect only if the task is assigned to a controllable, not to a single aircraft.
+* <u>Number</u> WeaponType : (optional) Bitmask of weapon types those allowed to use.
+If parameter is not defined that means no limits on weapon usage.

 <h4> Returns </h4>
 * Dcs.DCSTasking.Task#Task  The DCS task structure.